 Reasons behind recent fall in stock price of Avenue Supermarts

 In the past 15 days, Avenue Supermarts stock price has plummeted almost 10% from INR 2200 to INR 1970.
-In this blog, we will see the reasons for the recent stock price fall in Avenue Supermarts.
+Avenue Supermarts Ltd. share price has seen a huge downfall yet investors are positive on share price of dmart in near future.
+In this blog, we will see the reasons behind the fall in Avenue Supermarts share price.

 - Avenue Supermarts closed a fully mature store located at Mira Road in Aug’20 and converted it into a dark store, which can be further used as local fulfillment center, from where E-Commerce deliveries can be fulfilled.

 - This is for the first time since Avenue Supermart’s IPO that any store is closed.

 - The reason behind company’s strategy to turn a fully operational store into dark center is still unknown.

 - This has created a room of consciousness and uncertainty among institutional investors about company’s changing strategy.